The Ultimate Guide to Hiring Virtual Assistants in 2026

 How Do You Manage a VA?

-Remote virtual assistants come in two broad categories: managed and unmanaged services.
+Remote virtual assistants are categorized into two broad types: managed and unmanaged services.

 • In an unmanaged service, you hire a freelance assistant or a contractor through an agency.
 You engage, onboard, train, and manage the virtual assistant's performance.